Research Grant for Ukrainian Lens-based Artists and Researchers

 Researcher of contemporary Ukrainian photography, journalist and editor based in Kyiv.
 Ahmed co-edited the UPHA Made in Ukraine anthology of Ukrainian photography, published by BOOKSHA in 2021, and was a senior editor of the Your Art media platform, dedicated to contemporary visual art in Ukraine.
 She is a co-curator of the artist-run-space Hlebzawod (Kyiv).

-Being aware of the great amount of photographic talent and tradition as present in the countries of Eastern Europe today, the wish to create a platform dedicated to the broader field of contemporary Eastern European photography in Berlin felt both obvious and urgent.
+Being aware of the degree to which the photographic talent and tradition of Eastern Europe remain undiscovered and underresearched, the wish to create a platform dedicated to the broader field of contemporary Eastern European photography felt both obvious and urgent.

-While the image of the West is all-present in the imagination of the East, the idea about the East as it was fabricated during the Cold War has remained strikingly unchanged in the eyes of the West.
-Berlin has a long shared history with the East and in times of intense cultural exchange we perceive a platform rooted in the photographic medium as a vehicle for the understanding and criticism of dominant canons and master narratives, as well as for the exploration of phenomena grounded in shared historical experience and contemporary local concerns.
+While the image of the West is all-present in the reality of the East, perceptions of the East as they were cemented during the Cold War have remained strikingly distant and unchanged.
+Berlin has a long and complex shared history with Eastern Europe, and in times of intensified social unrest and geopolitical conflict, we perceive a platform rooted in the photographic medium as a vehicle for the understanding and criticism of dominant canons and master narratives, as well as for the exploration of phenomena grounded in shared historical experience and contemporary local concerns.

-Simply, our focus lies in exhibiting the works of contemporary Eastern European lens-based artists, and in consciously working towards more differentiated paradigms when it comes to the exploration and contextualization of their work.
+Our focus lies in exhibiting the works of contemporary Eastern European lens-based artists, and in consciously working towards more differentiated paradigms when it comes to the exploration and contextualization of their work.